jackromo/RandTerrainPy/README.md

     * Grid of heights between 0 and 1
     * Addition and subtraction of Terrains, multiplication with scalar
     * Basic string representation
-    * 2D and 3d graphical representations
+    * 2d and 3d graphical representations
+        * Uses matplotlib for 3d, top-down greyscale for 2d
 * Terrain generators
     * Diamond square algorithm
         * Takes noise color function (from frequency to amplitude)